Quivers with potentials for Grassmannian cluster algebras: Abstract

 \section{Abstract}

-We consider (iced) quiver with potential $(\overline{Q}(D), F(D), \overline{W}(D))$ associated to a Postnilov Diagram $D$ and prove the mutation of the quiver with potential $(\overline{Q}(D), F(D), \overline{W}(D))$ is compatible with the geometric exchange of the Postnikov diagram $D$.
-This ensures we may define a quiver with potential for a Grassmannian cluster algebra.
-We show such quiver with potential is always rigid (thus non-degenerate) and Jacobian-finite.
-And in fact, it is the unique non-degenerate (thus unique rigid) quiver with potential associated to the Grassmannian cluster algebra up to right-equivalence, by using a general result of Gei\ss-Labardini-Schr\"oer \cite{GLS16}.
-As an application, we verify that the auto-equivalence group of the generalized cluster category ${\mathcal{C}}_{(Q, W)}$ is isomorphic to the cluster automorphism group of the associated Grassmannian cluster algebra ${{\mathcal{A}}_{(Q, W)}}$ with trivial coefficients.
+We consider a quiver with potential $(Q(D),W(D))$ and an iced quiver with potential $(\overline{Q}(D), F(D), \overline{W}(D))$ associated to a Postnikov Diagram $D$ and prove that the mutations of them are compatible with the geometric exchanges of the Postnikov diagram $D$.
+This ensures we may define quivers with potentials $(Q,W)$ and $(\overline{Q},F,\overline{W})$ for a Grassmannian cluster algebra up to mutation-equivalence.
+It shows that $(Q,W)$ is always rigid (thus non-degenerate) and Jacobi-finite.
+And in fact, it is the unique non-degenerate (thus rigid) quiver with potential by using a general result of Gei\ss-Labardini-Schr\"oer \cite{GLS16}.

+Then we show that within the mutation class of the quiver with potential for a Grassmannian cluster algebra, the quivers determine the potentials up to right equivalence.
+As an application, we verify that the auto-equivalence group of the generalized cluster category ${\mathcal{C}}_{(Q, W)}$ is isomorphic to the cluster automorphism group of the associated Grassmannian cluster algebra ${{\mathcal{A}}_Q}$ with trivial coefficients.

 \s{\stackrel} \t{\tilde}

 [section] [Theorem]{Corollary} [Theorem]{Lemma} [Theorem]{Proposition} [Theorem]{Definition} [Theorem]{Remark} [Theorem]{Definition-Proposition} [Theorem]{Conjecture} {\fontsize{7.25pt}{\baselineskip}\selectfont} {\fontsize{6.25pt}{\baselineskip}\selectfont} {\fontsize{4.25pt}{\baselineskip}\selectfont} \hyphenation{ap-pro-xi-ma-tion}